About the CD

 Ever an orchestra to go where angels fear to tread, the ESO had previously collaborated with Canadian band Lighthouse for what had been an extremely successful show.
 Hunka was eager to find another group with which to collaborate.
 He said as much to legendary rock writer Ritchie Yorke at a chance meeting.
 Yorke immediately suggested Procol Harum.

 It wasn’t that obvious a combination.
-Rock had met (collided with?) symphonies before, the most famous example being the Moody Blues uniting their mellotron progressive rock sound with the London Symphony for the album Days of Future Passed.
+Rock had met (collided with?) symphonies before, the most famous example being the Moody Blues uniting their mellotron progressive rock sound with the London Festival Orchestra for the album Days of Future Passed.

 Procol Harum wasn’t art rock – not really.
 But Gary Brooker, vocalist and pianist for the group, was game.
 So was British-born ESO Music Director Lawrence Leonard, who boldly took on the role of "interpreter" for an orchestra used to the printed score, and a rock band more versed in the 16-bar blues progression.